JavaScript API reference

 localeModifier – object containing a modified locale structure.

-Allows to change any number of the default locale strings.
-Change the ones you don’t like or all of them to translate the widget to an unsupported language.
+Lets you change any number of the default locale strings.
+Override individual strings, or all of them to translate the widget into an unsupported language.

 Example:

-You can also modify locale using locale setting.
+You can also modify the locale using the locale setting.

 setGroupId